jbucsa/JAS-Videos-/README.md

 npm run build
 # this should run Next.js in the system if you are receiving an error code "errno: -4058, code: 'ENOENT', syscall: 'open', path : 'C:\\User\\USERNAME\\PROJECT LOCATION\\.next\\BUILD_ID"

 ```

+## Files that used the database variables

+These are the following files that will needed to change depending on the style of database used when designing this project.

+-/pages/api/[...nextauth].ts
+-/prisma/schema.prisma
+-/lib/dbConnect.ts
+-/lib/seedData.js

 ## Helpful Resources
 using ['SWR'](https://refine.dev/blog/data-fetching-next-js-useswr/#introduction) to manage API callls